Drakken/SMA_star/README.md

 than if they were literally deleted, and it also enables the algorithm to regenerate the most promising nodes first.
 Ineligible nodes, i.e. those with "infinite" cost, are deleted completely; they can't be regenerated unless the parent node is deleted and regenerated.

-SMA_star.Make can accept a user-supplied queue module, but the queue has to inform nodes whenever their locations change, because a parent node's f-cost increases when the minimum f-cost of its successors increases.
-The SMA_star package includes TestQ, a module for array-based DEP queues.

 User Guide